IHigh Hall Of Fame Web Site

 work, and administrative duties.

 15. The Student Athletic Trainer will try to observe and learn at all times.
-They will ask
+They ask

 questions, apply what they learn in class and in the Athletic Training Room, and will

-always try to be the most skilled and knowledgeable student athletic trainer as
+always try to be the most skilled and knowledgeable student athletic trainer possible.

 16. The Student Athletic Trainer will do any other tasks assigned by the Head Athletic

-Trainer, Team Physicians, or by the coaching staff.
+Trainer, the Team Physicians, the Adult Medical staff, or by the Coaching Staff.

 17. The Student Athletic Trainer will strive to provide the best medical care possible.

 18. The Student Athletic Trainer represents our program, our school, their family, and our

 community.
 Act, dress, and behave accordingly.